A Walk in Rome in the Days of Trump

 As expected, these moneyed interests are doing everything they can to stop the state from amending its constitution with a ballot referendum, Amendment 69, which would implement a statewide version of “single-payer” health care.
 If approved, ColoradoCare would cover every resident, regardless of employment or ability to pay.
 In October, organizers submitted enough signatures to put the amendment on the ballot.
 The vote will take place on Election Day this year.

 If the opposition groups succeed, they would not only be depriving Colorado of universal health care, but also would be serving another destructive blow to single-payer activists across the country.
-The single-payer movement saw a similar effort […]
+The single-payer movement saw a similar effort in […]

 Read the Full Article